emilwareus/addcommitpush.io/content/about.md

 Hi!

-I'm Emil Wåreus, a business savy data-nerd that spends way to much time in front of a screen.
+I'm Emil Wåreus, a business savy data-nerd that spends way too much time in front of a screen.
 During business hours I work as the head of R&D/Data Science at [Debricked](https://www.debricked.com), the startup I founded in 2018 and sold to [Micro Focus](https://www.microfocus.com) in 2022.
 There I lead a team of ~6 researchers in creating application security solutions to analyze open source, mostly with ML, graph algorithms, and static analysis.
 I also enjoy writing spaghetti code while drinking wine.

 ## External blogposts